 Create a training sample by drawing a freehand shape around pixels or objects in the raster.

 Create a training sample by selecting a segment from a segmented layer.
 This option is only available if there is a segmented layer in the Contents pane.
-Activate the Segment Picker by highlighting the segmented layer in the Contents pane, and then select the layer from the Segment Picker drop-down list.
+Activate the Segment Picker by highlighting the segmented layer in the Contents pane, and select the layer from the Segment Picker drop-down list.

-Create a new classification schema.
+Create a classification schema.
 Right-click the New Schema title and click Add New Class to begin creating class categories.